coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/stake-btc-guide.md

 2. **Stake BTC with Time-Lock:** Stake your Bitcoin by sending a transaction on the Bitcoin network with a time-lock parameter, ensuring that your BTC remains locked until the specified period ends.
 The minimum staking period is **10 days**.
 3. **Vote for Validators:** Delegate your staked BTC to the chosen validator on the Core blockchain.
 4. **Connect Core Chain’s wallet for rewards:** Verify your Core address in the return field, where you'll receive Core token rewards.
 5. **Claiming Rewards:** Core token rewards will appear when users connect their wallet, and can be claimed daily.
-Core token rewards will appear on the (staking site)\[[https://stake.coredao.org](http://stake.coredao.org/)].
+Core token rewards will appear on the [staking site](https://stake.coredao.org).
 6. **Redeem BTC:** Once the staking lock time expires, the staked BTC will remain idle in the staking address until redeemed by the user.

 ## Non-Custodial BTC Staking Walkthrough